BitcoinDesign/Guide/guide/payments/coin-selection.md

 #### Products that use this scheme

-- Bitcoin Core
-- Wasabi
-- Samourai
-- BTCPay
+{% include fact/productss.html %}
+Bitcoin Core, Wasabi, Samourai, BTCPay Server
+{% include fact/close.html %}

 ### The challenge for designers

-The questions designers and developers are faced with are: how much privacy to we want to inherently bake into our wallet’s payments?
+The questions designers and developers face are: how much privacy do we want to bake into our wallet’s payments inherently?
 How do we inform wallet users of privacy risks when sending and receiving payments (if at all)?

 [^1]: https://coincentral.com/what-is-coin-selection-and-why-does-it-matter/
 [^2]: https://www.investopedia.com/terms/u/utxo.asp